-The Group's loans and receivables comprise trade and other receivables, bank balances and fixed deposits.
+The Group's loans and receivables comprise trade and other receivables.
 The Company's loans and receivables comprise trade and other receivables, amounts due from a subsidiary, bank balances and fixed deposits.

 Such loans and receivables are non-derivatives with fixed or determinable payments that are not quoted in an active market.
 They are measured at amortised cost, using the effective interest method less impairment.
 Interest is recognised by applying the effective interest rate, except for short-term receivables when the recognition of interest would be immaterial.